Aurora Safari Base Stations

 Extra: Hot soup or stew (vegetarian alternative on request).

 We offer hot soup at the Base Station.
 We serve locally made soup.
-This may be reindeer soup or fish soup, as well as a vegetarian alternative.
+Depending on the base station, the soup is either fish or reindeer meat.
+There is also a vegetarian alternative.
 The hot soup should be ordered no later than 16.00 (4pm) on the day of the tour.
 Unfortunately, we are unable to cater for special dietary requests.